onoderaritsu/230IGM/30-project-1-content.md

 # approaching the edge
+## High Concept
-### This game allows you to communicate with dfferent character
+- This game allows you to communicate with dfferent character